swagathaur/TennisScoreChecker/README.md

 # Tennis Calculator

 The tennis calculator takes a set of scores as inputs and produces useful statistics based on those scores.

-This calculator will used a simplified version of scoring where whoever gets to 6 games first wins the set
+This calculator will use a simplified version of scoring where whoever gets to 6 games first wins the set.

 ## Overview

+The Tennis Calculator accepts attached files and reads them as plain text.
-The Tennis Calculator takes inputs in the form of a list of points of a tennis match.
+When given inputs in the form of a list of points of a tennis match, the calculator will pull match IDs, name data, and point information.

-Given this list of points, it will calculate the "games", "sets" and "matches" results.
-It then displays this information in neat little tables, with colouring to show you who the winner is.
+It then turns this data into a handy table that shows Player names, games, sets, with colouring to show you who the winner is.

+## Quick Start Guide
+To install the projects dependencies, navigate to the <project directory>/TennisScoreChecker and run npm install

+To view the project, run
+   yarn start

+To run the component tests, run yarn test

+To run the end-to-end test, run yarn cypress open

 ## Input